gabrielkrieshok/digital-development-guide/topics/computer-programming.md

 Tips for running coding workshops and sessions with your students:

 - **English Language Cheat Sheet**.
 For non-English speaking countries, it is very useful to create a small cheat sheet of the block codes (in English) with a local language translation.
-This might require you to work one on one with someone who can help you out, but even PCVs who have just arrived at site should be able to get through it.
+This might require you to work one on one with someone who can help you out.
 - **Integrate English Language Lesson Plan**.
 This is an excellent opportunity to create a mini English lesson plan. use those words on the cheat sheet and have the participants practice/recognizing the English before jumping into the programming.
 - **Know and Understand the Math**.
 Keep in mind the mathematics behind the code and logic. a few of the puzzles required figuring out angles and basic geometric shapes. if you are in a school, bring in the math teacher to help review.
 - **Balance Languages**.
 The other debate that often comes up around the language stuff is how much to translate versus how much folks should be learning "English Programming" to better prepare them for future coding things.
 I think with younger kids this is probably less of an issue.